kediamanav/Mantra/README.md

 Mantra

-Eiffel as a web service
+Eiffel as a web service.
+This project provides the use of Eiffel language as a web service using rest API's provided by the Eiffel Web Server library.

 1. 'app.exe' can be obtained by compiling the finalized version of app.ecf with libfcgi target